aditya9-2/ticket-booking/README.md

 # Ticket Booking System API

 A backend REST API for a ticket-booking system designed to handle concurrent booking requests safely.
 The system uses **MongoDB transactions, atomic updates, and idempotency keys** to maintain booking consistency and prevent ticket overselling during concurrent requests and network retries.
+It also includes an **AI Booking Assistant** that lets users search events, check availability, and book tickets through natural conversation, backed by tool calling over the same transactional booking logic.

 ## Overview